Write your First mesibo Enabled ApplicationEstimated reading time: 4 minutes

 We are now all set to create our first mobile app which can send and receive real-time messages.

-In the next section, we will learn to create a basic Android application.mesibo, android, ios
+In the next section, we will learn about basic components of a Mesibo application.mesibo, android, ios